Performing Trade Studies Using Analyzer

 4. Click Reset () when finished.

-The ultimate goal of coverage is to analyze accesses to an area using assigned assets and applying necessary limitations upon those accesses.
+The ultimate goal of STK's Coverage capability is to analyze accesses to an area using assigned assets and applying necessary limitations upon those accesses.
 Compute coverage with the Compute Accesses tool.
 Arctic_Monitor's () grid area of interest is the Area Target () named Arctic.
 Arctic_Monitor's () asset is Relay_Chain ().

 1. Right-click Arctic_Monitor () in the Object Browser.

 Your scenario analysis time is seven (7) days.
 CoveragePerDay's () definition is set to Coverage Time and computing Per Day.
 Per Day is the total coverage time divided by the number of days in the coverage interval.
 You will use Analyzer to perform trade studies on CoveragePerDay's () Grid Stats report.
-To understand this report, data will first be manually collected in STK.
+To understand this report, you'll first manually collect data in STK.
 Generate a Grid Stats report to see the smallest to largest number of accesses to any point in the grid.

-1. Right-click on CoveragePerDay () in the Object Browser.
+1. Right-click CoveragePerDay () in the Object Browser.

-3. Select Grid Stats report () in the Installed Styles list when the Report & Graph Manager opens.
+3. Select the Grid Stats () report in the Installed Styles () list.

 4. Click Generate....

-5. In the resulting report, note the Minimum, Maximum, and Average values.
+5. Note the Minimum, Maximum, and Average values in the report.
 These values will be accessible in Analyzer as output variables.

 6. Grid Stats Report

-This report indicates that for all the grid points defining the polar cap, at least one point is not seen by the satellite (Minimum=0), at least one point is seen for ~662 seconds and on average points are seen for ~219 seconds during your analysis period.
+This report indicates that for all the grid points defining the polar cap, at least one point is not seen by the satellite (Minimum = 0), at least one point is seen for ~662 seconds, and on average points are seen for ~219 seconds per day during your analysis period.

 Analyzer provides a set of analysis tools that: